pdb2gmx finds OXT in non-terminal non-standard amino acid

 Hence why it is very odd that anything is being replaced at residues that are not LYS1 or LYS454.

-#4 Updated by Justin Lemkul almost 7 years ago
+#4 Updated by Justin Lemkul about 7 years ago

 (In reply to comment #3)